 In some counties, ARD can be an option for summary offenses as well as indictable offenses.
 Even if you only face summary offense charges, you should consult with an attorney to learn all your options.
 Avoiding a conviction is almost always the best outcome for your case.

 Contact an ARD Program Attorney

-Having experienced legal counsel is a smart move when facing any type of criminal charge, drug charge or DUI charge in the Commonwealth of Pennsylvania.
-Our lawyers may be able to help you get into the ARD program provided it is a good fit.
-Please contact our PA DUI defense attorneys today for a free consult.
+Retaining experienced legal counsel is a smart move when facing any criminal charge, drug charge, or DUI charge in the Commonwealth of Pennsylvania.
+Our lawyers may be able to help you get into the ARD program or negotiate lesser penalties for your offense.
+Please contact our criminal defense attorneys today for a free consultation.